 - In January 2017, a memo from CalRecycle Director, Scott Smithline, was sent to all Jurisdiction and Annual Report Contacts outlining at any time Jurisdiction Reviews of Mandatory Commercial Recycling and Commercial Organics Recycling Programs.

-- New Flyer and Brochure for schools regarding AB 1826 and small scale composting.
+- Flyer and Brochure for schools regarding AB 1826 and small scale composting.

-- Mandatory Businesses and Multifamily Organic Waste Recycling Brochure and now in Spanish.
+- Mandatory Businesses and Multifamily Organic Waste Recycling Brochure in English and Spanish.

 - Education/Outreach Tools